cyber-sec-vanguard/pkix_setup/README.md

 # pkix_setup

+# NOTE
+This project is being reworked on.
+See [AutoSignSSL](https://github.com/cyber-sec-vanguard/autosignssl).

 #### Note
 I shall revise this project.\
 My focus now should shift from practicing with PKI, to making a dependable PKIX building system.
 Will this be easy?
 I don't know.
 Do I want to do it?
 Absolutely.